AguaClara/UASB/UASB_Manual_Spring2018.md

 ````

 ### Influent Flow System
-An ideal influent flow system is designed so as to prevent clogging, and to ensure an even distribution of flow throughout the reactor.
+An ideal influent flow system is designed to prevent clogging, and to ensure an even distribution of flow throughout the reactor.
 A literature review was conducted to compare the various values for reactor design parameters.
 A table below includes relevant values, but is not an exhaustive list of our sources.

 <div class="alert alert-block alert-danger">
 Consider "designed to prevent clogging" in the first sentence.
+FIXED-AG
 </div>

 One challenge for an influent flow system is combatting pipe blockages.
 This involves the creation of a trash rack and grit capture mechanism, calculating the optimal pipe diameter, and possibly including a nozzle or aperture at the end of the pipe to ensure high velocity flows to prevent deposition of solids.

 Top influent flow was chosen over bottom influent flow in order to decrease the frequency of clogs.
 Bottom influent flow systems are more likely to clog if flow is low or not consistent.
-This is because nonsuspended particles may settle into the pipe.
+This is because non-suspended particles may settle into the pipe.
 Gravity will prevent particles in a top influent system from settling in the pipe.
 In addition, top influent flow is the most common choice for domestic wastewater treatment.

 A literature review reveals a lack of knowledge in the UASB community on the area in the reactor served by each influent pipe, or the influence area.
 Values range from 1-4 $m^2$ (see table below) with little experimental evidence.
 The idea is to have enough pipes so that the summed influence areas of the pipes is greater than the area of the bottom of the reactor.
 Since the bottom of the proposed AguaClara reactor is less than 1 $m^2$, the total reactor area can be covered with the influence area of at least one influent pipe.
-Two influent pipes are being considered especially, as they allow for better clog detection and prevention.
+Two influent pipes are being considered, as they allow for better clog detection and prevention.

 <div class="alert alert-block alert-danger">
 Remove "especially" at the end of the last sentence.
+FIXED-AG
 </div>

 Table 2: Literature values for parameters associated with influent control system in traditional UASB reactors.